callstack/byorg-ai/docs/src/docs/core/tools.md

 }
 ```

-This function needs to be later described for the AI, so it will have a better
-understanding of when to use it and for what purpose.
+Next, describe this function for the AI to help it understand when and how to use it.

 ```js
 import z from 'zod';